St. Hubert’s Isle Rental

 Please bring bottled drinking water, charcoal and your own provisions.

-Our one bedroom cottage has one single bed and bunk beds, living room with Queen Futon, bathroom with shower as well as eat-in kitchen.
-The cottage sleeps five.
+Our one bedroom cottage has two single beds and living room with Queen Futon, bathroom with shower as well as eat-in kitchen.
+The cottage sleeps four.

 The Living Room - Queen Size Futon